krakend/krakend-documentation/configuration/structure.md

 {{< /highlight >}}

-- `version`: The KrakenD file format.
-The current version is `2`.
-Version `1` was deprecated in 2016 (`v.0.3.9`).
+- `version`: The version of the KrakenD file format.
+  - Version `2`: current version
+  - Version `1`: Deprecated in 2016, for version `v0.3.9` and older.
 - `endpoints[]`: An array of endpoint objects offered by the gateway and all the associated backends and configurations.
+This is your API definition.
 - `extra_config{}`: Components' configuration.
-Each component uses a unique **namespace** in the configuration so that you can configure multiple elements without collisions.
+Whatever is not a core functionality of the [Lura Project](https://luraproject.org) is declared in a unique **namespace** in the configuration, so that you can configure multiple elements without collisions.

 ### The `endpoints` structure
 Inside the `endpoints`, you declare an array with every `endpoint` (the URL) the gateway offers to users.
 For each endpoint, you need to declare at least a `backend` (the data origin).